MuJoCo Integration#

 MuJoCo’s

 gapparameter controls inactive contact generation — contacts that are detected but do not produce constraint forces until penetration exceeds the gap threshold.
 Newton does not use this concept: when the MuJoCo collision pipeline is active it runs every step, so there is no benefit to keeping inactive contacts around.
 Settinggeom_gap > 0would inflategeom_margin, which disables MuJoCo’s multicontact and degrades contact quality.
 ThereforeSolverMuJoCoalways setsgeom_gap = 0regardless of the Newtongapvalue.
-MJCF/USDgapvalues are still imported intogapin the Newton model, but they are not forwarded to the MuJoCo solver.- shape_collision_radius is ignored.
+MJCF/USDgapvalues are still imported intogapon the Newton model, but they are not forwarded to the MuJoCo solver.- shape_collision_radius is ignored.

 MuJoCo computes bounding-sphere radii (